 - The General documents provide an overview of the industrial security process and introduce essential concepts and models.

-- The documents on Policies & Procedures highlight the importance of policies and ensuring that people are properly trained and committed to supporting it.
+- The documents on Policies and procedures highlight the importance of policies and ensuring that people are properly trained and committed to supporting them.

 - Security can only be understood as part of a fully integrated system, therefore the System documents provide essential guidance on designing and implementing secure IACS systems.